Meepedy/Simple-Snake/README.md

 # Simple-Snake
-I simple Snake game written in Javascript for those who just want to enjoy the game for what it is.
+A simple Snake game written in Javascript for those who just want to enjoy the game for what it is.